 1924 brought about the inequality of education funding in Florida, ranging from $.75 per child in Baker County to $17.50 per child in Pinellas County.
 In 1932, the PTA gave its endorsement to guarantee every child in Florida an eight-month school term.

-We came a long way.
-This year we reached thousands of people at our convention, conferences and local PTA meetings. we have touched thousands of children through our efforts at our local schools.
+We’ve come a long way.
+This year we reached thousands of people at our convention, conferences and local PTA meetings.
+We have helped thousands of children through our efforts at our local schools.
 We have accomplished a lot, but there is still more to do.
-As we end one century and begin another, we need to continue to work together for the good of all children.
+We need to continue to work together for the good of all children.
 This history is dedicated to our children… the children of Florida.
 May the day come when all children will achieve the goals for which we are striving and remember us kindly and with affection.